ModECI/MDF/examples/ONNX/README.md

 You can see the converted MDF models in [JSON](examples/convnet-mdf.json) and [YAML](examples/convnet-mdf.yml):

 ### AB Sequential Model - 2 node_specific

 [Python source](simple_ab.py) | [JSON](ab.json) | [YAML](ab.yaml)

 This is an example of a PyTorch model with 2 nodes.
+First, the [script](simple_ab.py) saves the PyTorch model as ONNX and then converts this to MDF.
+The graphical view of the generated MDF is shown below.

 ![AB](ab.png)